Awapic/AwaP-IC/README.md

 #### Reference:
 Pafka E & Dovey K. (2017) [Permeability and Interface Catchment: Measuring and Mapping Walkable Access](https://www.researchgate.net/publication/306087166_Permeability_and_interface_catchment_measuring_and_mapping_walkable_access).
 Journal of Urbanism 10(2): 150-162.

+#### Acknowledgement:
+The development of this software has been supported by a seed grant provided by the [Transport, Health and Urban Design (THUD)](https://thud.msd.unimelb.edu.au/home) Research Hub of the Melbourne School of Design.